PUT /blogposts/post/1

 -

-The field_value_factorfunction is applied to every document matching the mainquery.
+field_value_factorfunction is applied to every document matching the mainquery. -

 In the preceding example, the final _score for each document has been altered as